tedbjurlin/H-Intercal/INSTALLING.md

 H-Intercal requires the following packages:

-megaparsec
+megaparsec,
-containers
+containers,
-parser-combinators
+parser-combinators,
-split
+split,
-random
+random,
-cmdargs
+and cmdargs

 These packages should be installed automatically by stack, but the list is included just in case.